WentaoCai/GWAS_enrichment/README.md

-### Usage 2: The enrichment of GWAS signals of your chosed regions vs specific region.
+### Usage 2: The enrichment of GWAS signals of your chosed regions limited in specific region.

-if you want to check if your chosed regions were more enriched with GWAS signals than the specific regions. you can used:
+If you want to check if your chosed regions were more enriched with GWAS signals in the specific regions. you can used:

    `perl SumGSE.pl -i [genome_region.bed] -b [GWAS_summaries.txt] -s [specific_regions.bed]`